Glitnirian/hooksi/README.md

 # Hooksi (Hooks)

-Lightweight events hooking module
+Lightweight events hooking module!

+Hooks, Pub sub, Event emitter!
+Event listener api!

+Smooth integration for any module!
+And use cases!
+Small, lightweight and rich to the point!

 Event hooking and construction Base!
 With multi callbacks support!
 (Bind many callbacks to the same event)

-Support of async execution and emitting too!
-Meaning The hook within the code or emitting!
+Support of async execution and emitting too (separate methodd -Async version-)!
+Meaning The hook execution within the code or emitting!
 Can await for async callbacks to finish (Promises)!
 To move on to the next thing!
 Very handy in a lot of situations!

-Can be used as a lightweight event emitter! (`exec` calls are the emitters)
+Can be used as a lightweight event emitter! (`exec` calls are the emitters! `emit` aliases are provided too)

 And you subscribe with `on()`

 `hasSubscriber()` and `getHookCallbacks()` methods!
-To both check if there is hooks (subscribers)
+To both check if there is hooks (subscribers)!
+And get the list of subscribing callbacks!

-(Fully written in typescript)
+(Fully written in typescript and support efficient types inference and autocompletion)

 ## Install